Storyblok Raises $80M Series C - Read News

 This is a part of the Ultimate Tutorial Guide for Remix.
 You can find the previous part of the series here, which shows how to create custom components in Storyblok and Remix.
 We recommend that tutorial before starting this one.

-Section titled Creating a new Content Type Block for the Blog Articles Creating a new Content Type Block for the Blog Articles
+Creating a new Content Type Block for the Blog Articles

 First of all, we need to consider how we would like to manage our blog articles.
 As of right now, we have just one content type block: the page block for all of our pages.
 This particular block allows for a lot of flexibility in arranging nested blocks exactly how a content creator might need them in a variety of different use cases.
 However, when it comes to blog articles, we most likely need less flexibility and more coherency instead.
 Therefore, we need to consider what a blog article would typically consist of and how that would translate to our selection of Storyblok fields.
 Let’s go for the following fields: